kkyau/ISQA-3420-/DFDDictionary.md

 e) License results = Results after the software package has been scanned by FOSSology.

-f) License and vulnerability information = The results of the software package that has been scanned by the NIST Vulnerability DB and                                              FOSSology that are being added to the Project License and Vulnerability Information Database.
+f) License and vulnerability information = The results of the software package that has been scanned by the NIST Vulnerability Database and FOSSology that are being added to the Project License and Vulnerability Information Database.

 g) Project license and vulnerability request = Request sent by developer or manager to retrieve a full list of the existing project                                                    license and vulnerability information.

 h) Project license and vulnerability information = The results retrieved from the Project License and Vulnerability Information                                                            Database.

-i) Project policy request = Request sent by developer or manager to retrieve existing policies from the Project Policy for License and                               Vulnerabilities.
+i) Project policy request = Request sent by developer or manager to retrieve existing policies from the Project Policy for License and                               Vulnerabilities Database

-j) Project policy results = Results retrieved from the Project Policy For Licenses and Vulnerabilities database.
+j) Project policy results = Results retrieved from the Project Policy For Licenses and Vulnerabilities Database.

-k) Policy to be updated or modified = A request by the manager to update or modify the current policy in the Project Policy for Licenses                                       and Vulnerabilties.
+k) Policy to be updated or modified = A request by the manager to update or modify the current policy in the Project Policy for Licenses                                       and Vulnerabilties Database